School Anxiety Treatment in Pittsburgh, PA

 Crisis Intervention for School Refusal

 When school anxiety reaches crisis levels and children are unable to attend school, we provide intensive intervention services to address immediate needs while developing long-term solutions.
-This may include more frequent therapy sessions, coordination with school attendance officers, and development of graduated return-to-school plans that honor your child's emotional needs while meeting educational requirements.
+This may include more frequent therapy sessions, consulting a teacher or guidance counselor, and development of graduated return-to-school plans that honor your child's emotional needs while meeting educational requirements.

 Our Comprehensive Five Step Process